saliha-oudjidane/OmekaS_Module_XMLContent/README.md

 # Use:

-go to omekas and follow the next steps :
+- Go to omekas and follow the next steps :

  item => Add new item => Value => Media => Upload => cliquer sur "Choisir un fichier" => Add